 The intoxicating “head high” ingredient in cannabis is delta-9-tetrahydrocannabinol (THC).

 THC is an agonist, or an "activator" of the cannabinoid-1 (CB1) receptor.

-The "healing" compound called cannabinoid (CBD) is directly interacted with our body’s Endocannabinoid System (ECS), which in short, is a network of receptors that interact with cannabinoids to maintain vital functions throughout our body.
+The "healing" compound called cannabinoid (CBD) directly interacts with our body’s Endocannabinoid System (ECS).
+The ECS system is a network of receptors that interact with cannabinoids to maintain vital functions throughout our body.

 High-CBD strains tend to deliver very clear-headed, functional effects without the euphoric high associated with high-THC strains.

 CBD may inhibit or balance THC’s effects.
 It may also directly enhance THC’s positive effects.
 CBD does, for example, have the potential to synergize, and even enhance THC-induced pain relief.
 THC is both an anti- inflammatory and neuroprotective antioxidant, largely due to its activation of CB1 receptors in the pain-control area of the brain.

 Copyright © 2019 Pure Health Cannabis - All Rights Reserved.